 Only if we change our way of working, the result may be different.

-If we keep working the way we always did, we will keep making the same mistakes and our projects will still be late.
+If we keep working the way we always did, we will keep making the same mistakes, and our results will be later than necessary.
 Because "hindsight is easy", we can often use it to reflect on what we did, in order to learn: Could we have avoided doing something that now, in hindsight, proves to be unnecessary or superfluous, or could we've done it more efficiently?
 Reflection, however, doesn't recover lost time: the time is already spent and can never be regained.